Regenerating New Mexico

 Working directly with farmers and ranchers to build diversified regenerative businesses requires that our process is community-driven, with a focus on just, inclusive, and equitable relationships among participants.

-We are using regenerative agriculture to achieve ecological, financial, social and cultural benefits – the so-called 4 Returns framework:
+We are using regenerative agriculture to achieve ecological, financial, social and cultural benefits – the so-called 4 Returns:

 Graphic by Commonland